Detroit Zoo: History

-The original Detroit Zoo opened in 1883 on Michigan and Trumbull Avenues, across from Tiger Stadium.
-William Cameron Coup's circus had arrived in town, but it succumbed due to financial difficulties.
-Luther Beecher, a local businessman, financed the purchase of the circus animals and erected a building for their display called the Detroit Zoological Garden.
-The Zoo closed the following year and the building was converted into a horse auction site (the Michigan Avenue Horse Exchange).
+The original Detroit Zoo opened in 1883, on Michigan and Trumbull Avenues, across from Tiger Stadium.
+William Cameron Coup's circus had arrived in town, only to be forfeited and put up for auction due to financial difficulties.
+Luther Beecher, a local businessman, financed the purchase of the circus’s animals and erected a building for their display which he called the Detroit Zoological Garden.
+This iteration of the Zoo closed the following year, with the building converted into a horse auction site (the Michigan Avenue Horse Exchange).

-The Detroit Zoological Society was founded in 1911, but the Zoo's official opening did not occur until August 1, 1928.
-During the opening ceremony, acting Mayor John C. Nagel was to speak.
-He arrived late, and parked his car behind the bear dens, where a polar bear leaped from its moat toward him.
+The Detroit Zoological Society was founded several years later, in 1911, but the Zoo's official opening did not occur until August 1, 1928.
+During the opening ceremony, acting Mayor John C. Nagel was to speak; he arrived late, and (unknowingly) parked his car behind the bear exhibits.
+Upon exiting his vehicle, a polar bear, kept in one of the original “barrier-less” enclosures, attempted to lunge at the mayor, nearly crossing the protective moat around its exhibit.
 Nagel stuck out his hand and walked toward the polar bear joking, "He's the reception committee."
-The keepers rushed the bear and forced him back into the moat, leaving the mayor uninjured.
+The keepers rushed to the bear and forced him back into the exhibit, leaving the mayor uninjured.

-By 1930, the zoo included, Bear Dens and Sheep Rocks, Bird House, the Elk Exhibit, the Baboon Rock, and Primate and Reptile houses.

-The Great Depression brought a halt to additional expansion until the 1940s, and expansion has continued since then.
-During the Depression, one of the more popular attractions was Jo Mendi, a four-year-old chimpanzee purchased by the zoo director with his own funds.
-A veteran of Broadway and motion pictures, the chimp performed for the audience.
+By 1930, the zoo included the Bear Dens, Sheep Rocks, the Bird House, an elk exhibit, Baboon Rock, and Primate and Reptile Houses.
+The Great Depression brought a halt to additional expansion, until the 1940s, and expansion has continued ever since.
+During the Depression, one of the more popular animals was ‘Jo Mendi’, a four-year-old chimpanzee purchased by the zoo director with his own funds.
+A veteran of Broadway musicals and motion pictures, the chimp performed for the crowds.
 One press account stated, "he enjoys every minute of the act...He counts his fingers, dresses, laces his shoes, straps up his overalls; pours tea and drinks it; eats with a spoon, dances and waves farewell to his admirers."
-When the chimpanzee fell ill in late 1932 after eating a penny, surgeons from area hospitals came to check him out.
+When the chimpanzee fell ill in late 1932, after eating a guest-thrown penny, surgeons from area hospitals came to assess his condition.
 During his recovery, visitors brought toys, peanuts and more than $500 worth of flowers, along with several thousand cards and letters.
-Jo died in 1934 from hoof and mouth disease.
+Jo died two years later, in 1934, from hoof and mouth disease.

-In 1939, funded by a donation from Mary Rackham, sculptor Corrado Parducci created the Horace Rackham Memorial Fountain, known as "the Bear Fountain."
+In 1939, funded by a donation from Mary Rackham, the sculptor Corrado Parducci created the Horace Rackham Memorial Fountain, known as "the Bear Fountain."
 During the summer, the fountain is a splash pad and in winter it becomes an ice rink.

-From the 1950s through the early 1970s, local weatherman Sonny Eliot hosted a program, At the Zoo, shown on Saturdays on television station WDIV.
+From the 1950s through the early 1970s, local weatherman Sonny Eliot hosted a program called At The Zoo, shown on Saturdays on Detroit television station WDIV.